pkro/css_notes/readme.md

   - fixed: like absolute but positioning is relative to *viewport* (currently visible part of document)
   - sticky (limited browser support): like absolute until it hits edge of viewport, then like fixed
 - Float based layout
+  - used to float content within its current context
   - shouldn't really be used anymore for more than their intended use (image floating or maybe 2 breakable columns for easy mobile friendly layout) unless older browser support (non-flex) is required
   - float: left/right: float adjacent content right / left; makes browser unable to calculate height of containing elements when boxes are floated side by side; defaults to non-floated contents height
   - clear: left / right / both / none: element can't have floated content on specified side (so it breaks as a new block below)